docker-ci/tutorials/nginx_mongo_node/tutorial.md

 	wait  	: logs_match -> '.*waiting for connections on port 27017.*'
 ```

-You check previous tutorial, where this process is explained more detailed.
+Check the previous tutorial, where this process is explained in more details

 ## Mounting main volume